Cray-HPE/docs-csm/operations/configure_cray_cli.md

 1. Missing Python Modules

-   It is possible that some Python modules required for the script are missing - particularly on the `PIT` node if that is still active.
-This script should run from any of the NCN nodes so if it fails on one node copy it to any location on another node and try to run it from there.
+   It is possible that some Python modules required for the script are missing on individual nodes - particularly on the `PIT` node if that is still active.
+This script could run from any of the NCN nodes, so if it fails on one node, copy it to any location on another node and try to run it from there.

+   In the below example the script fails on 'ncn' due to the missing Python module 'oauthlib' so it is copied to 'ncn-m002' and successfully runs from that node:
    ```bash
    ncn# python3 /usr/share/doc/csm/install/scripts/craycli_init.py --run
    Traceback (most recent call last):